neuralmagic/sparseml/examples/llama7b_sparse_quantized/README.md

 This example uses SparseML and Compressed-Tensors to create a 2:4 sparse and quantized Llama2-7b model.
 The model is calibrated and trained with the ultachat200k dataset.
-At least 75GB of GPU memory is required to run this example.
+At least 85GB of GPU memory is required to run this example.

-Follow the steps below, or to run the example as `python examples/llama7b_sparse_quantized/llama7b_sparse_w4a16.py`
+Follow the steps below one by one in a code notebook, or run the full example script as `python examples/llama7b_sparse_quantized/llama7b_sparse_w4a16.py`

 ## Step 1: Select a model, dataset, and recipe
 In this step, we select which model to use as a baseline for sparsification, a dataset to